attila-lendvai/maru/README.md

 * Programming badly needs better foundations, and Maru is part of this exploration.
-The foundations should get smaller, simpler, more self-contained, and more approachable by people who set out to learn programming.
+The foundations should get smaller, simpler, more self-contained, and more approachable for people who set out to learn programming.

-* Repos and build infrastructures should capture the growth of a language, both for educational, and also for practical reasons: to have a minimal *seed* that is simple to port to a new architecture, and then have a self-contained bootstrap process that can "grow" the entire system on top of the new foundation (hardware).
+* We lose a lot of value by not capturing the growth of a language into repo branches and formally encoded build instructions.
+They are useful both for educational purposes, and also for practical reasons: to have a minimal *seed* that is very simple to port to a new architecture, and then have a self-contained, formal bootstrap process that can automatically "grow" the entire system on top of that freshly layed, tiny foundation.

 * Maru is very small: in about 1700 lines of code it can self-host (with about 2300 LoC of throwaway C code for the bootstrap).